 3) Sirimalle Puvva from Padaharella Vayasu – Telugu: This is the same song as Sindhura Puvve in the original tamil movie – Pathinaru Vayathinile.
 This is Ilayaraja’s landmark song.
 He set a trend with the brilliant use of guitars, flute, violins and overall arrangements.
 Notice how he combined elements of folk and Indian music with influences from western symphonies.

-4) Ilama Enum Poonkatru from Pakalil oru iravu – Tamil: If you close your eyes and follow the contours and shape of the song, you will notice that all the notes have been woven together in a beautiful melody without any sudden breaks, jerks or jumps between notes.
+4) Ilamai Enum Poongatru from Pakalil oru iravu – Tamil: If you close your eyes and follow the contours and shape of the song, you will notice that all the notes have been woven together in a beautiful melody without any sudden breaks, jerks or jumps between notes.
 His creative use of chorus is another feature of his arrangements.
 It appeared that Ilayaraja used chorals in places where one would normally use an instrument.
 This use of chorus mostly created an haunting effect.

 5) Manchu Kurise Velalo from Abhinandana – Telugu: The opening flute creates an wonderful imagery of heavenly mountains.
 The entire orchestration is coordinated to create an imagery of mountains, mist and snow.

 6) Vadatha Rosapoo from Gramathu Athayayam – Tamil: This is a sad song – notice the use of violins, guitars and flute and the deep percussion to create the effect.

 7) Ninnu Kori varnam from Gharshana – Telugu: This foot tapping chartbuster highlighted the combination of rhythm, arrangements.
 It is hard to decide which is more appealing – the vocals with beautiful undulations or the brilliant orchestration.
 He used concepts of the carnatic classical base and created a wonderful fusion with western orchestration.